 Norway pulled out the big guns with this one.

 This month, Norwegian legislators have passed a new regulation as an amendment to the country’s existing Marketing Act.
-The new regulation applies to all influencers or advertisers, and according to it, all of them will have to clearly label any retouched images of themselves.
+The new regulation applies to all influencers or advertisers, and according to it, all of them will have to label any retouched images of themselves clearly.